Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section, we evaluate our algorithm in comparison with the state-of-the-art parallelizable algorithms: \anm of \citet{Fahrbach2018a} and the algorithm of \citet{Ene2020}.
-Our results are summarized as follows. \begin{itemize} \item Our algorithm \latg obtains the best objective value of any of the parallelizable algorithms; obtaining an improvement of up to 18\% over the next algorithm, our \atg.
-Both \citet{Fahrbach2018a} and \citet{Ene2020} exhibit a large loss of objective value at small $k$ values; see Figs. \ref{fig:val-Google} and \ref{fig:val-Google-largek}. \item Both our algorithm \atg and \anm use a very small number of adaptive rounds.
-Both \latg and the algorithm of \citet{Ene2020} use roughly an order of magnitude more adaptive rounds; see Figs. \ref{fig:rounds-Google} and \ref{fig:rounds-Google-largek}. \item The algorithm of \citet{Ene2020} is the most query efficient if access is provided to an exact oracle for the multilinear extension of a submodular function and its gradient\footnote{The definition of the multilinear extension is given in Appendix \ref{apx:ene}.}.
-However, if these oracles must be approximated with the set function, their algorithm becomes very inefficient and does not scale beyond small instances ($n \le 100$).

-Our algorithms used fewer queries to the submodular set function than the linear-time algorithm of \citet{Buchbinder2015a}. \end{itemize}
+In this section, we evaluate our algorithm in comparison with the state-of-the-art parallelizable algorithms: \anm of \citeA{Fahrbach2018a}, the algorithm of \citeA{Ene2020}, and two versions of \park in~\citeA{amanatidis2021submodular} (\parkone represents the one without binary search and \parktwo is the one with binary search).
+Also, we compare four versions of our algorithms with different threshold procedures: \thresam of \citeA{Fahrbach2018}, two versions of threshold sampling algorithms of \citeA{amanatidis2021submodular}, and \threseq proposed in this paper.
+Our results are summarized as follows. ~\footnote{Our code is available at \textit{https://gitlab.com/luciacyx/nm-adaptive-code.git}.} \begin{itemize} \item Our algorithm \latg obtains the best objective value of any of the parallelizable algorithms; obtaining an improvement of up to 19\% over the next algorithm, our \atg.
+Both \citeA{Fahrbach2018a} and \citeA{Ene2020} exhibit a large loss of objective value at both small and large $k$ values. \item Both our algorithm \atg, \parkone, and \anm use a very small number of adaptive rounds.
+Both \latg and the algorithm of \citeA{Ene2020} use roughly an order of magnitude more adaptive rounds. \item The algorithm of \citeA{Ene2020} is the most query efficient if access is provided to an exact oracle for the multilinear extension of a submodular function and its gradient~\footnote{The definition of the multilinear extension is given in Appendix~\ref{apx:ene}.}.
+However, if these oracles must be approximated with the set function, their algorithm becomes very inefficient and does not scale beyond small instances ($n \le 100$). \item Our algorithms used fewer queries to the submodular set function than the linear-time algorithm \frg in \citeA{Buchbinder2015a}.
+Both versions of \park are the most query inefficient. \item Comparing \atg with four threshold sampling algorithms, our \threseq proposed in this paper is the most query and round efficient without loss of objective values.
+If running \thresam theoretically, with a large amount of sampling in \reducedmean, we empirically establish that the query complexity of algorithms using \thresam can be three to four orders of magnitude worse than other algorithms over the SMCC instances in our benchmark. \end{itemize}